An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Application to the Aubry--MacKay conjecture

-\subsection{On the Aubry-MacKay conjecture: Persistence of almost periodic breathers with frequency-preserving}
+\subsection{On the Aubry--MacKay conjecture: Persistence of frequency-preserving almost periodic breathers}

-The Aubry-MacKay conjecture was proposed in \cite{MR1304442,MR1353962}.
-It poses the question of the existence of quasi-periodic breathers, for instance, in the simplest case of a $ 1 $-dimensional chain of identical one degree of freedom oscillators with symmetric nearest neighbour coupling \cite{MR1304442}
+The Aubry--MacKay conjecture was proposed in \cite{MR1304442,MR1353962}.
+It poses the question of the existence of quasi-periodic breathers, for instance, in the simplest case of a $ 1 $-dimensional chain of identical one degree of freedom oscillators with symmetric nearest neighbour coupling \cite{MR1304442}:

 where the local potential $ V $ satisfies $ V'\left( 0 \right) = 0 $ and $ V''\left( 0 \right) > 0 $, and $ \alpha>0 $ is a sufficiently small constant.
-This particularly simple model is often referred to as the \textit{Klein-Gordon lattice} (see \cite{MR1808178} for example).
+This particularly simple model is typically referred to as the \textit{Klein-Gordon lattice} (see \cite{MR1808178} for example).
 As mentioned in Section \ref{SEC31}, the existence of quasi-periodic and almost periodic breathers has been resolved for some simple systems using KAM techniques, as conceived in \cite{MR1304442,MR1353962}.
 However, the frequency-preserving case has not yet been addressed, which is a crucial issue from the perspective of the persistence of dynamical systems.
-Moreover, for the almost periodic case, it is preferable to utilize the infinite-dimensional Diophantine nonresonance proposed by Bourgain (see Definition \ref{FULLDio}), as explained by Corsi \textit{et al.} \cite{MR4781767}.
-Therefore, many fundamental questions remain to be explored regarding the Aubry-MacKay conjecture \cite{MR1304442,MR1353962}.
+Moreover, for the almost periodic case, it is preferable to utilize the infinite-dimensional Diophantine non-resonance condition proposed by Bourgain (see Definition \ref{FULLDio}), as explained by Corsi \textit{et al.} \cite{MR4781767}.
+Therefore, many fundamental questions remain to be explored regarding the Aubry--MacKay conjecture \cite{MR1304442,MR1353962}.